psas/electric-feed-system-prototype/Docs/Presentations/Slides/Outline.md

 5. **Biggest challenges and solutions** @jtalik
 - Show one or at most two big problems that you overcame

+PROBLEM: Designing and manufacturing a pump in-house

+Vehicle requirements and physical/derivered quantites determine the given inputs and design requirements of such a pump.
+No pumps exist that satisfy the requirements of resonable wieght and cost.
+Therefore, we start from square one with designing and developing a pump.

+- Impeller/Housing Design
+	- Non-Conventional Pump design

+- Casing Design
+	- Sealing
+		- High Pressure / High RPMs
+	- Dynamic Considerations
+		- High RPM
+		- Canteliever Impeller

+PROBLEM: Testing a pump
+Problems included:
+- Power
+- Controls
+- Measurement for determining a preformance curve

 ##### Slides: